 - 6. Class standing.
 Transfer students are classified academically the same as entering first-time freshmen (fourth class) until they return for their second year at VMI.
 At that time they may request reclassification based on the total number of semester hours earned and prevailing academic standards for the upper classes. - 7.
 Waiver of transferable credits.
-An applicant may waive transferable credits and follow a regular fourth class (freshman) curriculum, but exercise of this option does not exempt the transfer from meeting all entrance standards for transfer applicants. - 8.
+An applicant may waive transferable credits, with the exception of cadets using VA Education Benefits who are required to accept all transferrable credits, and follow a regular fourth class (freshman) curriculum, but exercise of this option does not exempt the transfer from meeting all entrance standards for transfer applicants. - 8.
 ROTC credits.
 If the applicant is a transfer student and desires to pursue an Army commission, he/she can receive credit for the AROTC Basic Course (1st/2nd year) by completing one of the following: attending a four-week Leadership Training Camp at Ft.
 Knox, KY, having participated in a Junior ROTC program during high school or having been prior enlisted in which credit will be given on a case-by-case basis.
 Transfers may also arrange to take first and second-year Basic ROTC courses simultaneously at VMI if they lack credit for the first year.
 For additional information on each service's requirements, contact the individual ROTC offices. - 9.
 Matriculation of transfers.
 Accepted transfer applicants are matriculated only at the beginning of the academic year in August.
 Mid-year transfer is not possible.